microsoft/copilot-camp/docs/pages/extend-message-ext/01-nw-teams-app.md

 ### Step 2 - Examine the "Bot" code

-Now open the file **src/searchApp.ts**.
+Now open the file **searchApp.ts** in folder **src** in the root folder.
 This application contains the "bot" code, which communicates with the Azure Bot Framework using the [Bot Builder SDK](https://learn.microsoft.com/azure/bot-service/index-bf-sdk?view=azure-bot-service-4.0).

 Notice that the bot extends an SDK class **TeamsActivityHandler**.